-The Tilburg Center for Logic, Ethics, and Philosophy of Science (TiLPS) studies knowledge, reasoning, and value in all their forms.
+The Tilburg Center for Ethics and Philosophy of Science (TiLPS) studies knowledge, reasoning, and value in all their forms.

 TiLPS supports a full calendar of research events, including regular seminars, workshops and conferences and the biannual René Descartes Lectures.
 TiLPS also sustains a joint conference series with the Munich Center for Mathematical Philosophy (MCMP) and the Sydney Centre for the Foundations of Science.

 TiLPS offers a Visiting Fellows Program, through which logicians, ethicists, and philosophers of science reside in Tilburg for a couple of weeks up to several months.
 Check out whether there are any fellowships available at the moment!